-To avoid it, we strongly encourage you to only drink bottled water and brush your teeth and rinse your mouth with bottled water as well.
+To avoid it, we strongly encourage you only to drink bottled water and brush your teeth and rinse your mouth with bottled water.
 In Egypt, tap water is unsafe for drinking.
-You should also try to avoid beverages with ice in case the ice is made with non-bottled water.
+Avoid beverages with ice in case the ice is made with non-bottled water.

 For your well-being and comfort we provide bottled water during the day when sightseeing and at all meals.

 As one of our top priorities in Egypt is the safety for tourists, your health is a huge contributing factor.
-If at any moment during your trip you start to feel unwell, please inform our staff immediately and they will make sure you receive a professional diagnosis and the correct treatment.
+If at any moment during your trip you start to feel unwell, please inform our staff immediately.
+They will ensure you receive a professional diagnosis and the correct treatment.

 Is Egypt dangerous to travel on a Nile cruise?
 Egypt safety for tourists is a high priority for us at Inside Egypt.
-The cruise on the Nile is perfectly safe and Nile River cruise guests do not have direct contact with any wild, dangerous animals.
+The cruise on the Nile is perfectly safe and guests of Nile River cruise do not have direct contact with any wild, dangerous animals.
 Long ago, crocodiles lived in the River Nile.
 Since 1970, when the Great Aswan Dam was completed, crocodiles have found a new home in Lake Nasser, and are cut off from the rest of the river by the Great Aswan Dam.
-This means that in the section of the Nile north of Aswan, we are not in danger of encountering this dangerous reptile.
+This means that in the section of the Nile north of Aswan, we are safe from encountering this dangerous reptile.

 The Nubians in Aswan breed crocodiles in their homes.
 They are placed in special cages and are shown to tourists when visiting their homes.
 Small crocodiles are given to tourists to hold and take pictures with.
 A visit to a Nubian home is safe and leaves fond memories.

-In terms of Egypt safety for tourists, the risk of being bitten by a scorpion or a snake in Egypt is very low.
+In terms of Egypt's safety for tourists, the risk of being bitten by a scorpion or a snake in Egypt is very low.
 You're more likely to get stepped on by an elephant.
 The temples and tombs in Egypt are secure, and in the very unlikely event of getting stung by a scorpion, doctors in the south of Egypt know exactly what to do.
 Lizards are really common reptiles to be found in tombs or temples.
-This is not caused by the negligence of security staff.
+The negligence of security staff does not cause this.
 They are left due to them being harmless.

 When it comes to Egypt safety for tourists, you must know that it is illegal to drink alcohol in public or in any establishment that is not licensed to serve or sell alcohol, which is one of the laws in Egypt to ensure that Egypt is safe for tourists.
 However, because Egypt is predominantly Islamic, drinking laws are not as stringent.
 The Ministry of Tourism has authorized a limited number of hotels and restaurants to serve alcohol; supermarkets are not included.